-Another issue in the debate on whether the vegan diet is appropriate for individuals with diabetes.
-According to WebMD, research shows that individuals with Type 2 diabetes can benefit from a plant-based diet because they lose weight and their insulin sensitivity increases — reducing the need for diabetes medication.
+Another issue in the debate iswhether the vegan diet is appropriate for individuals with diabetes.
+According to WebMD, research shows that individuals with Type 2 diabetes can benefit from a plant-based diet because it can help them lose weight and increase their insulin sensitivity, reducing the need for diabetes medication.

-But while individuals with Type 2 diabetes benefit from lower caloric intake, Jack Norris, a registered dietitian and president and co-founder of Vegan Outreach, wrote on his website that Type 1 diabetics wouldn’t benefit as much from this kind of diet.
+But while individuals with Type 2 diabetes benefit from lower caloric intake, Jack Norris, a registered dietitian, president and co-founder of Vegan Outreach, wrote on his website that Type 1 diabetics wouldn’t benefit as much from this kind of diet.

 “I could see that the higher fiber content of a whole foods vegan diet could release carbohydrates more slowly into your blood and result in lower insulin needs, even if the carbohydrates are a higher percentage of your diet,” Norris wrote in a 2009 post on his website.

 Is Becoming a Vegan Safe for Seniors?

 Although well-known doctors made the recommendation for Clinton to alter his diet at age 63, many wonder whether the switch is safe for other seniors.